|

 existed before the 'progressive' 60s, I cannot help but feel that a lot of the

-heart of Sutton Coldfield vanished with the advent of The Gracechurch Centre and
+heart of Sutton Coldfield vanished with the demolition of The Parade and the

-the demolition of The Parade.
+subsequent building of the Gracechurch Centre..
 The Parade had so much going for it, diversity of

 stores, entertainment and above all - life!
 Every kind of store, green grocers,